 First Niagara Bank: Modern ammenities, old-fashioned service

 Editor's Note: KeyCorp acquired First Niagara Financial Group, Inc. and closed its acquisition of Aug.
 1, 2016.
-First Niagara Bank will begin converting into KeyBank in early October 2016, according to the bank's statement.
 See the MoneyRates review for KeyBank for more info on the acquiring bank.

 A full-service financial institution serving four states, First Niagara Bank offers individuals and businesses a complete range of banking products.
 The bank was founded in 1870 and serves communities in New York, Pennsylvania, Massachusetts and Connecticut.